 These need no accompaniment, other than an icy-cold Kingfisher beer.
 They don’t keep and are best eaten straight from the pan.
 Don’t expect any leftovers – the more you make, the more will be eaten.

 They make an ideal afternoon snack, accompaniment to drinks, or as a starter to a meal.
 This recipe makes around eight generous bhaji, or four servings.
-If serving these as finger-food, make them much smaller, but reduce the cooking time appropriately.
+If serving these as finger-food, make them much smaller and reduce the cooking time appropriately.

 - 250 g chickpea flour – (besan)